swimhelenhsu/StaRSFine/Spring2019Report.md

 </p>

 ### Experimental Apparatus Fabrication
+The apparatus was fabricated last semester.
+Upon revisiting the design at the beginning of the semester, Monroe suggested that the team perform calculations to determine if the prototype could withstand flow rates used in the actual plants.
+Accounting for headless and the flow rate calculated below in the ___ section, the team spent the beginning of this semester planning for and re-fabricating the outlet holes to adjust.
+The space between the wings in the filter, as show below in figure 4, was minimal.
+The team used Onshape to determine if increasing the hole size to fit larger diameter outlet tubing was possible.
+It was determined that the holes were to be offset in order to account for size without disrupting the functionality of the filter.

 Explain your apparatus setup using enough detail such that future teams can recreate your apparatus.
 Make sure to explain why you built it this way.
 Create a schematic drawing of the apparatus (not a photo) that has clearly labeled components, flow paths, sensors, and reactor geometry.